-The spanish National Cyber Security Strategy has been adopted in 2013.
+The spanish National Cyber Security Strategy was adopted in 2013.

 The spanish strategy is divided into six specific objectives:

-OB 5 in capacity building, to gain and maintain the knowledge, skills, experience and technological capabilities Spain needs to underpin all the cyber security objectives
+OB 5 - in capacity building, to gain and maintain the knowledge, skills, experience and technological capabilities Spain needs to underpin all its cyber security objectives.

 |Implementation and monitoring||